IntersectTechnologies/inetbfa-data-conversion/README.md

 If you do not already have git installed, download [git](https://git-scm.com/downloads) and follow the installation instructions.

-Clone this repository in by typing the following into git bash:
+Clone this repository in a shell/command prompt:

     git clone https://github.com/IntersectTechnologies/inetbfa-data-conversion.git